Wrong rook pawn: Fischer versus Taimanov

-In the actual game, Black made an incorrect move (81...Ke4) and lost because a knight has a hard time defending against rook pawns.
+In the actual game, Black mistakenly moved his king further from the corner (81...Ke4) and lost because a knight has a hard time defending against rook pawns.
 The game continued 82.Bc8!
-Kf4 83.h4 Nf3 84.h5 Ng5 85.Bf5; see Zugzwang#Fischer versus Taimanov, second match game for the game's conclusion.
+Kf4 83.h4 Nf3 84.h5 Ng5 85.Bf5; see Zugzwang#Fischer vs. Taimanov, second match game for the game's conclusion.
 (Fischer went on to win the match 6–0 and advance to the next round, and subsequently became World Champion.)

 Ķeņģis versus Kasparov

 Ten-year-old Garry Kasparov thought that he was winning this game as Black against Edvīns Ķeņģis, being two pawns ahead.
 Indeed, Black can win the white bishop (for two pawns), but then the game is a draw because of the wrong rook pawn.
 In the actual game, Black moved 48...Kh3 and the game was drawn after move 54.
 (No progress can be made with the bishops on opposite colors, see opposite-colored bishop endgame.)
 In an alternative line, Black can win the white bishop: